ABHISHEKTA-VARMA/Physics-Informed-Explainable-Machine-Learning-for-Hardness-Prediction-in-High-Entropy-Alloys/README.md

 The top descriptors identified through SHAP importance are compiled into a structured dataset for downstream statistical exploration.
 Predictors are standardized, while the target hardness variable is retained in physical units.
 This dataset supports correlation studies, multicollinearity diagnostics, and factor-structure analysis.

+## Data Availability

+The datasets used in this study are compiled from experimental literature sources.
+To maintain review integrity, raw and intermediate datasets are not included at this stage.

+All processed datasets will be made publicly available upon publication.